oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ### Monitoring

 CIS OCI Foundations Benchmark strongly focuses on monitoring.
-It's very important to start with a strong monitoring foundation and make appropriate personel aware of changes in the infrastructure.
+It's very important to start with a strong monitoring foundation and make appropriate personnel aware of changes in the infrastructure.
 The Landing Zone implements the Benchmark recommendations through a notifications framework that sends notifications to email endpoints upon infrastructure changes.
 This framework is 100% enabled by OCI Events and Notifications services.
 When an event happens (like an update to a policy), a message is sent to a topic and topic subscribers receive a notification.
 In Landing Zone, subscribers are email endpoints, that must be provided for IAM and network events, as mandated by CIS Benchmark.
 IAM events are always monitored in the home region and at the Root compartment level.
 Network events are regional and monitored at the Root compartment level.

 Landing Zone extends events monitoring with operational metrics and alarms provided by OCI Monitoring service.
 Landing Zone queries specific metrics and sends alarms to a topic if the query condition is satisfied.
 Topic subscribers receive a notification.
 This model allows for capturing resource level occurrences like excessive CPU/memory/storage consumption, FastConnect channel down/up events, Exadata infrastructure events, and others.